RedisLabs/redislabs-docs/content/rc/security/cidr-whitelist.md

 ---
 Title: Configure CIDR allow list
 linkTitle: CIDR allow list
-description:
+description: The CIDR allow list permits traffic between a range of IP addresses and the Redis Cloud VPC.
 weight: 30
 alwaysopen: false
 categories: ["RC"]
 aliases:
 ---

-If you are deploying Redis Cloud on your own infrastructure, you can configure your deployment to permit traffic between a specific set of IP addresses.
+If you use your own infrastructure to deploy Redis Cloud, you can configure your deployment to permit inbound and outbound traffic between a specific range of IP addresses and the Redis Cloud [VPC](https://en.wikipedia.org/wiki/Virtual_private_cloud).
 The list of allowed addresses is called the _CIDR allow list_.

-The CIDR allow list defines a range of IP addresses and AWS security groups that control inbound and outbound traffic to the Redis Cloud VPC.
-When you manage the CIDR allow list with security groups you can easily use the same security groups to manage access to your application.

-## Define CIDR allow list

 To define the CIDR allow list: